Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 Why does my child need to use both sides of her body?

-It is very important that your baby be able to look about her environment, be able to turn her head and body both sides, use both hands to play and reach for toys, and use both legs to kick and push.
+It is very important that your baby be able to look at her environment, be able to turn her head and body on both sides, use both hands to play and reach for toys, and use both legs to kick and push.
 A lack of practice and awareness of one side of the body can lead to neglect of that side and ineffective movement with that side of the body.
 This in turn can lead to long-term asymmetry in body posture and movement.

 Children with torticollis often stay in a preferred posture with their head turned in one direction.
 They may have difficulty looking at people or toys on one side of their body, have difficulty lifting one arm to reach for toys, and have difficulty maintaining a posture with weight on one side of the body.
 They frequently need help achieving and playing in a variety of postures.